If you like a challenge and want to succeed against all odds, then this is for you. And your almost ex-boss!

 Keep your emotions in check, and lay out a case that details how the boss is costing the company money.
 Try to leave emotion at the door when you meet with human resources.
 Especially if your boss has been abusive or hurling racial slurs your way, try to divorce yourself from the situation and approach it as if you are presenting the material on behalf of someone else.

 Find out all about WA in my personal review here.
-Join them for free for one week and discover for yourself the best training and support community in the world.
+Join them for free for one week through the link in the review and discover for yourself the best affiliate training and support community in the world.

 If you have any questions, please leave them in the comment box and I will get back to you within 24 hours.